GitRomiBash/Command_Line_Testing/README.md

-# Command_Line_Testing
-A repo. for command line testing.
+practicing adding from command line lines of text to readme file